Fast Track conditions

 - there should be no priority / seniority claims, or

-- If exhibition priority is claimed, a Fast Track application is still possible if an attachment containing the corresponding certificate is provided.
+- If exhibition priority is claimed, a Fast Track application is still possible provided an attachment containing the corresponding certificate is submitted

-- The trade mark must be one of the following types: word mark / figurative / 3D / sound.
+- The trade mark must be one of the following types: word / figurative / shape / sound

-- If the trade mark is figurative, 3D or sound, the relevant attachments must be included.
+- If the trade mark is a figurative / shape / sound mark, the relevant and valid attachments must be included

-- All the terms in the list of goods and services must be selected from the database of terms already accepted by EUIPO.
+- All the terms in the list of goods and services must be selected from the database of terms already accepted by the EUIPO

-- The following conditions shall apply with regard to the payment of fees:
+- The following conditions apply with regard to the payment of fees:

-- For bank transfers: the applicant shall (1) use the Payment Transaction Code generated by the form and the trade mark number to identify the file; (2) undertake to transfer the amount immediately; and (3) preferably make a separate payment for each application submitted.
+- For bank transfers: the applicant must (1) use the Payment Transaction Code generated by the form and the trade mark number to identify the file; (2) undertake to transfer the amount immediately; and (3) preferably make a separate payment for each application submitted

-- When the language of the application is not one of EUIPO’s five languages (English, French, German, Italian and Spanish), the applicant must accept the translation provided by the Office in a second language selected from one of the accepted five languages.
+- When the language of the application is not one of EUIPO’s five languages (English, French, German, Italian and Spanish), the applicant must accept the translation provided by the EUIPO in a second language selected from one of the accepted five languages

-Note: Payments via bank transfer, bearing their corresponding transaction code, must reach the Office within nine days of filing the application.
-Failure to do so means that the Office will be unable to guarantee the timeliness standards for Fast Track.
+Note: payments via bank transfer, bearing their corresponding transaction code, must reach the EUIPO within nine days of filing the application.
+Failure to do so will mean that the EUIPO is unable to guarantee Fast Track timeliness standards.